About type-2 diabetes

 - pancreas doesn’t make enough insulin

-- insulin that the pancreas makes doesn’t work properly
+- insulin made by the pancreas doesn’t work properly

 - body becomes resistant to the insulin.